amiecorso/ERCs/ERCS/erc-N.md

 - `initiator` is the binary representation of an ERC-7930 address for the initiating account.
 - `approver` is the binary representation of an ERC-7930 address for the approving account.
 - `validAt` is the timestamp from which the Association is valid.
 - (optional) `validUntil` is the optional timestamp at which the Association expires.
+MUST be greater than `validAt`.
 - (optional) `interfaceId` is the 4-byte interface or method selector for the `data` field.
 - (optional) `data` is the arbitrary context data payload.